Functions continuous on curves in o-minimal structures: Main result

-\begin{proposition} Let all principal types be interdefinable over $T$.
-Let $A$ be a set and let $p$ be a decreasing $n$-type over $A$.
-Let $\bar c=\langle c_1,\ldots,c_n\rangle$ realize $p$.
-Suppose that, for $i=1,\ldots,n$, $\tp(c_i/\bar c_{<i-1}A)$ is algebraic, principal, or out of scale on $A$.
-Then, for any $F$ a bounded $A$-definable function on $\mathfrak C^n$, there is an $A$-definable set, $C$, such that $F$ is continuous on $C$, $F$ can be continuously extended to $\cl(C)$, and $\bar c\in\cl(C)$. \end{proposition} \begin{proof}\footnote{The use of van den Dries' result on fiberwise-continuous functions is based on the proof in \cite{SpeisseggerNote}.}

-We will go by induction on $n$, although we will also have an additional ``inner'' induction.
-Note that, by absorbing $A$ into our language, we may assume that $A=\emptyset$.
-Let $P$ be the prime model of $T$.
+We first prove that \eqref{theoremitemtype} implies \eqref{theoremitemfunction}.\footnote{Thanks to P. Speissegger for the use in this proof of van den Dries' result on fiberwise-continuous functions.} We will go by induction on $n$, although we will also have an additional ``inner'' induction.
+By adding constants for the elements of $A$ to the language $L$, we may assume that $A=\emptyset$.
+Let $P=\Pr(\emptyset)$.